Tooth Extraction Fundamentals

 Common reasons for tooth extraction include severe decay and dental trauma.
 It may also be necessary to undergo tooth extraction before orthodontia if existing teeth are crowding the patient’s mouth.
-In cases where tooth decay has led to infection that has infiltrated the pulp, nerves, and blood vessels, tooth extraction may also be recommended by an affordable dentist in Longwood.
+In cases where tooth decay has led to infection that has infiltrated the pulp, nerves, and blood vessels, tooth extraction may also be recommended by an affordable dentist in Sweet Water.
 Just to be safe, patients with compromised immune systems may need to have any teeth extracted that are at risk for infection.

 A tooth extraction can be performed by a dentist at Advanced Dental Care of Longwood who will administer a local anesthetic or perhaps even a general anesthetic if multiple teeth are to be extracted at once.
 In situations where a tooth is impacted, the bone and gum covering that tooth will be cut away before the tooth is loosened and then pulled.
 Particularly stubborn teeth may have to be broken into pieces for easier extraction.

 Following the tooth extraction, a blood clot generally forms where the tooth used to be.
 This socket area will be packed with gauze so that the bleeding slows to a stop.
 If the clot dislodges from the socket, the bone beneath may be revealed, causing discomfort.
 Sedative dressings may then be used to relieve pain and allow for the formation of a new clot.